campanam/BaitsTools/README.md

 checkbaits quality-controls and filters previously generated baits in FASTA or FASTQ format.

 `-i, --input [FILE]`: Input sequence file name.
 Include the path to the file if not in the current directory.
+`--inbed [FILE]`: Optional BED file corresponding to baits in the sequence file.
+BED file will be filtered alongside baits sequence file.
 `-L, --length [VALUE]`: Requested bait length.
 Default is 120 bp.

 ### pyrad2baits